willkoehler/my_blog/_posts/2014-12-22-alternate-route-options-for-the-olentangy-trail.md

 This reduces right hooks and other conflicts that occur when bikes and cars are mixed going into an intersection.

-There is also a ongoing problem with cars passing and cutting off bikes to turn right on Hard Road from Linworth Road.
+There is also an ongoing problem with cars passing and cutting off bikes to turn right on Hard Road from Linworth Road.
 Adding a 50ft section of green paint in the Linworth bike lane approaching the intersection may help highlight the presence of bikes.
 See image below.